 2. The people of Belize are great.
 How people treat you when you travel through a country can make or break your visit, and across the board, Belizeans made us happy.
 Everyone we interacted with was kind, knowledgable, and eager to help.

 When we got stranded miles from our San Pedro hotel in a downpour, a woman and her husband who were driving by picked us up in their van and brought us to safety.
-When we got badly sunburned, an Ambergris Caye hotel employee gave us his giant bottle of aloe vera, saving our skin.
+When we got badly sunburned, an Ambergris Caye hotel employee (click here to see the great place we stayed) gave us his giant bottle of aloe vera, saving our skin.
 And whenever we were curious about a historical fact, or a type of tree, or a statistic about Belize, we were able to ask whoever was nearby and get an informed, fascinating answer.

 The people in Belize were also fun and friendly.
 More than one Belizean said to us, “I’ve been to America and liked it, but the thing that upset me was that no one in your country greets each other on the street.”
 In Belize, they do!

 3. Belize is quite safe.
 Naturally, no country is 100% crime-free, but I’ve been to 11 countries in Latin America, and I felt safest in Belize, BY FAR.
 I love Latin America, but there has always been a feeling of tension there for me, as people warn you of this or that attack which recently happened, and shady characters skulk around, eyeing your bags and cat-calling.
 In contrast, I was able to totally relax in Belize, despite being a normally paranoid traveler.
 There were also hardly any street vendors or tourist hasslers (a HUGE and refreshing departure from my other travels).
 Finally, the people in Belize are so friendly that whenever we got in a pickle, there was someone around to help us.